pletcher/lumberjack/README.markdown

 var someTree = {
   name: 'Jake',
   id: 1,
-  children: { // by default, Lumberjack looks for a 'children' property;
+  children: [ // by default, Lumberjack looks for a 'children' property;
-              // you can override this in the options hash
+              // you can override this in the options hash {
-    b: {
       name: 'Todd',
       id: 2,
       children: {